mermaid-js/mermaid/docs/n00b-gettingStarted.md

-# A basic mermaid User-Guide for Beginners
+# A Mermaid User-Guide for Beginners

 Creating diagrams and charts using mermaid code is simple. mermaid allows you to dynamically code and modify diagrams.